Skip to content

 Quarterly cadence (mirrors the ADR-062 D5 secrets rotation).

-1. Rotate the KMS key version.
+1. Rotate the Vault master key version.

 3. Verify a sample of threads decrypts successfully.